Kim Droege

 What are the biggest challenges or opportunities in your field right now?

-The biggest challenge to my industry now is that everyone can produce a podcast, and podcasting is no longer just audio, it's video too.
+The biggest challenge to my industry now is everyone can produce a podcast and no longer just audio, video, too.
 The competition is amazing.
-When you compete in a Telly, you're competing against the big people like Paramount Studios, Al Jazeera, Disney, all the big names, plus all of the people with video screens everywhere across the world.
-If you just look at the submissions to the Telly Awards and the growth of them over the years, you will see that is the biggest challenge to the industry.
-This year they'll receive way beyond the over 13,000 submissions from last year, because everybody's podcasting, and they keep having to expand the categories they're considering.
-The quality of the content is the biggest threat.
-When you have your own podcast, you can control the content very carefully.
-Another very big challenge is the hate and vitriol.
-You think you're posting something very innocuous, you think you're posting something that's not controversial, but everybody today can sit behind their keyboard or their phone and post whatever they want.
-There's really nothing you can do about it other than blocking them and deleting it.
+When you compete for a Telly, you're competing against all the major networks worldwide such as Paramount Studios, Al Jazeera, Disney, to name a few, plus all of the folks with videos across the world.
+If you just look at the submissions to the Telly Awards and the growth over the years, you will see it's the biggest challenge to the industry.
+This year they'll receive more than the 13,000 submissions from last year and they keep expanding the categories for consideration.
+I think quality of content is a major challenge.
+When you have your own podcast, you can control and tailor the content very carefully.
+Another very big challenge is the amount of negativity and vitriol on social media.
+You think you're posting something innocuous, not controversial, but everybody today can sit behind their keyboard or phone and comment whatever they want.
+There's really nothing you can do about it other than ignoring, blocking or deleting.
 You can't escape it.
-You think you're doing good stuff in the world, but there may be very many people out there that don't think you're doing good stuff at all, and they're gonna share that.
-If they don't like the guest you had on your program and they have some animosity towards that guest, they will share that.
-The amount of hate and discontent and vitriol that exists today is alarming.
+You think you're producing good stuff in the world, but there may be some folks who don't think you're doing good work at all, and feel free to share.
+If they don't like the guest you had on your program or harbor some animosity towards your guest, they will share.
+It can sometimes be very disheartening.

 Q